Instant Pot Lamb Stew

 Thicken:

-- If you want the stew thicker, click again on Saute.
+- If you want the stew thicker, click Saute again.

-- Mix two tablespoons of cornstarch and one-third cup of water in a measuring cup until fully dissolved.
-Slowly add the slurry to the stew, stirring to combine.
+- In a measuring cup, mix two tablespoons of cornstarch with one-third cup of water until fully dissolved.
+Slowly add the slurry to the stew while stirring to combine.

 Serve: